zimu1i/Stock-Volatility-Analysis/README.md

 # Stock Volatility Explorer

 ## Overview
-This project analyzes the volatility behavior of selected U.S. equities by computing rolling historical volatility and comparing stock-level risk relative to the overall market.
+This project analyzes the volatility behavior of 20+ selected U.S. equities by computing rolling historical volatility and comparing stock-level risk relative to the overall market benchmark (SPY).
 The goal is to understand how different stocks behave under normal and stress (high-volatility) market regimes.

 ## Motivation